Practical guidance for supporting aging parents with dignity,

 Simple Tech as a Supportive Tool

-can be a quiet partner that empowers your parent and gives you peace of
+it can be a quiet partner that empowers your parent and gives you

 Think of technology as a quiet helper that enhances independence.

-work in the background, providing support only when it's needed and
+systems work in the background, providing support only when it's

 This approach is becoming more important every year.
 The number of